-So here we are, the first leg of our European adventure is well on the way and yes, it totally has been the hardest holiday I’ve ever planned but I’m really hoping it’s worth it.
+So here we are, the first leg of our European adventure is well on the way and.
+Yes, it totally has been the hardest holiday I’ve ever planned but I’m really hoping it’s worth it.
 Would I do it again?
 Hmmm probably not during school holidays with a tight and inflexible schedule.
-I would rather not have to make reservations, which has felt essential being with a seven year old, not wanting to miss any trains or hotel reservations.
+I would rather not have to make reservations.
+Although this has felt essential being with a seven year old, not wanting to miss any trains or hotel reservations.

-If you do fancy giving it a go, you need to love planning and maps and holiday spreadsheets but once you get into it, the possibilities are endless just make sure you’ve researched your route first and worked out how much it would cost you to book the train journeys individually.
+If you do fancy giving it a go, you need to love planning and maps and holiday spreadsheets.
+But once you get into it, the possibilities are endless.
+Just make sure you’ve researched your Interrailing with kids route first.
+And worked out how much it would cost you to book the train journeys individually.

-If your looking for more general advise on how to survive an interrailling with kids holiday then check out these fantastic interral tips
+If your looking for more general advise on how to survive an Interrailling with kids holiday then check out these fantastic interrail tips

-If you’re fans of train travel as a family but plan on going somewhere a little further away then the Japan Rail Pass offers a very similar service but across the beautiful country of Japan.
+For fans of train travel as a family but planning on going somewhere a little further away then the Japan Rail Pass offers a very similar service but across the beautiful country of Japan.